Reach-Robotics/reach_robotics_sdk/docs/_sources/ros2/index.rst.txt

 ================================================

 This tutorial assumes you have either pre-installed `ROS 2 <http://wiki.ros.org/ROS/Installation/>`_ or launched the included VS Code development container.
-For more detials please see ``.devcontainer/readme.md``.
+For more details, please see ``.devcontainer/readme.md``.

 .. note::

-   Before preceeding, please install the Reach Robotics SDK.
+   Before proceeding, please install the Reach Robotics SDK.
 Instructions for installation can found in the :ref:`Getting Started<getting_started>` section.

 .. warning::

-   BPL Protocol will be depreciated in 2025 and replaced with Reach System protocol.
+   BPL Protocol will be deprecated in 2025 and replaced with Reach System protocol.
    The ROS 2 packages provided in this SDK are for the convenience of the user and are not currently supported by the Reach Robotics team.
 If you need support with your ROS 2 integration, please speak to your Reach Robotics sales representative for a quote